AlexandraBouillon/AlexandraBouillon/README.md

 - 👩🏻‍💻 All of my projects are available at [AlexandraBouillon](http://www.alexandrabouillon.com/)

-- 💬 Ask me about **Graphql,Apollo, Object Oriented Programming, and 🍾 Vintage Champagne **
+- 💬 Ask me about **Graphql, Apollo, Object Oriented Programming, and 🍾 Vintage Champagne **

 - 📄 Work experience [https://www.linkedin.com/in/alexandrabouillon/](https://www.linkedin.com/in/alexandrabouillon/)